Know the story.

 ☓ Gummy supplements and probiotics caused intense gas/bloating.

-☓ Isolation, stress, staying inside on couch.
+☓ Isolation, staying inside on couch.

 Notable results?